How To Find Out Which Collection Agency You Owe

 A credit report is a comprehensive record of your credit history.
 Each credit reporting agency maintains a separate credit report on you.
 These are used by lenders, landlords, and other organizations to assess your creditworthiness.

-A credit report contains information about your past and current credit accounts — including credit card debt, student loans, mortgages, medical debt, and more — as well as balances owed, payment history, delinquencies, and bankruptcies.
+A credit report contains information about your past and current credit accounts.
+This includes credit card debt, student loans, mortgages, medical debt, and more, as well as balances owed, payment history, delinquencies, and bankruptcies.

 Reverse-Lookup the Phone Number